You may wish to provide materials to your students via the VLE. In the University of Aberdeen the VLE includes: MyAberdeen, MyMBchB, MyBDS etc.

 For a full explanation on the terms and conditions associated with each of the above options for including copyright material in the VLE, please take a few minutes to view this presentation.

-- What May I Scan?
+- What May I Use under the CLA licence?

 The CLA licence allows scanning of limited extracts from copyright protected printed books, journals and magazines.
 The copies must be made from an original of a book, journal or magazine owned by the University.